How Often Does Your Credit Score Update?

 Lenders normally report to all three main credit bureaus, but they are not obliged to.
-Some lenders may only report to one or two credit bureaus, and other may not report at all.
-If you want to know where your information is update to, you should ask your lender which credit bureaus they report to.
+Some lenders may only report to one or two credit bureaus, and others may not report at all.
+If you want to know where your information is updated, you should ask your lender which credit bureaus they report to.

 So, how often does your FICO credit score update?
-There is no specific formula on this, either.
+There is no specific formula for this, either.
 But you can expect your FICO score to update about once a month.

-Every time one of your lenders update your information at one of the major credit bureaus, your FICO score may refresh.
+Every time one of your lenders updates your information at one of the major credit bureaus, your FICO score may refresh.